Ways to Prevent Comment Spam

 This new link will not be taken into account when calculating PageRank.
 This won't prevent spam, but it will avoid problems with passing PageRank and deter spammers from targeting your site.
 By default, many blogging sites (such as Blogger) automatically add this attribute to any posted comments.

 If your site allows users to create pages like profile pages, forum threads, or websites, you can deter spam abuse by preventing new or untrusted content from showing up in search.

 For example, you can use the noindex meta standard to block access to pages for new and not-yet-trusted users.
 Like this:

 <html> <head> <META NAME="googlebot" CONTENT="noindex">

-Monitor your site for spammy pages.
+Monitor your site for spammy content

 One of the best tools for this is Google Alerts.
 Set up a site: query using commercial or adult keywords that you wouldn't expect to see on your site.
 Google Alerts is also a great tool to help detect hacked pages.
-The Keywords page in Webmaster Tools lists significant keywords found on your site, so it's a good idea to check this regularly for unexpected and volatile vocabulary.
+The Keywords page in Search Console lists significant keywords found on your site, so it's a good idea to check this regularly for unexpected and volatile vocabulary.